jojonicho/portfolio/static/posts/2021-05-02/index.md

 white: true
 ---

-My software engineering internship journey fails (and successes) in 2021!
+Hello, this is my software engineering internship journey fails (and successes) in 2021!

 ## Google SG (STEP) - **Rejected** (Online Test)